Community Parks

 McMillan Park #1

-The scoreboard in centre field will keep track of the game as fans cheer on their favourite players from the sidelines.
-Thorold Legion Minor Baseball and several men’s teams play games and host tournaments at McMillan Park #1 throughout the summer months.
-During the school year, the Thorold Secondary School Golden Eagles also proudly call this park their home field.
-Portable football uprights along with additional padding around the light standards have made McMillan Park #1 a great place for our local high school football team to play.
+A scoreboard in centre field keeps track of the action as fans cheer on their favourite players from the sidelines.
+Thorold Legion Minor Baseball, several men’s teams, and Thorold Secondary School’s Golden Eagles all use McMillan Park #1 for games and tournaments throughout the summer and school year.
+The park is also equipped with portable football uprights and extra padding around the light standards, making it a great venue for local high school football games.

 McMillan Park #2 and Splash Pad